 2. Keeping the body cool is recommended, as overheating can cause a Pitta imbalance, So take bath with normal water and anoint the body with sandal paste.

-3. Rest and relaxation are advised.
+3. Rest and relaxation are in order.
 This is a great time for the typical “summer vacation”.

 4. One can take a nap during the day since nights are shorter in summers.
 But nap is generally prohibited in other seasons, except in certain health conditions.

 5. Sleep for 7 – 8 hours at night.